aruhela/Clustering/README.md

 # Replica Server Placement using KMeans Algorithm
 ===============================================

 The standard K-Means algorithm implemented in Matlab is based on Euclidean distance between datapoints.
 The Matlab algorithm doesn't suit to cluster geographic coordinates as earth is spherical and not flat.
 We therefore need a modified version of k-Means algorithm which works correctly for data points specified in format of Latitude and Longitude.
-I have implemented one such version of KMeans whose pseudo-code is as follows.
+I have implemented one such version of KMeans whose pseudo-code is given below.

 ## Inputs:
 1. Datapoints        : Locations of the user in Latitude and Longitude